webshinra/guile-cxx-wrapper/README.md

 If it is set to true, It'll use RAII to protect/unprotect the object during it's c++ lifetime.

+The alternative syntax:

+    guile::wrap<int, guile::GC_Protected>

+and

+    guile::wrap<int, guile::GC_NotProtected>

+Are more explicit, and can be used when necessary.

 Notice also that you can do (runtime) checked conversion using the check() method, like: